Share with friends:

 A legend is told of how Mary Magdalene went to the emperor of Rome and told him about the resurrection of Jesus.
 His response was,

 ‘Oh, yeah, right, and those eggs over there are red, too’

-Following his words, the the referenced eggs on the table turned red!
+Upon him mentioning these words, the eggs on the table turned red!

 Also, in early Christian cultures and medieval Europe, eggs were not eaten during lent, not until Easter celebrations.

 In China, life as we know it started inside an egg.
 A god/goddess grew up inside an egg and cracked it open in two pieces in a bid to get out.